jonaskh/gaming-eq-store/README.md

 In order to run the project locally, Docker must be installed on your computer.
 Then perform the following steps:

 1. Clone the main branch of the repository listed above.
-2. In the root of the project (where the docker-compose.yml file is located), write in the terminal "docker-compose up --build"
+2. Navigate to the api directory and run the backend, either through a IDEA or through terminal.
-3. Navigate to localhost:3000 in your browser.
+3. Navigate to the webapp directory and run "npm install" and "npm start" in the terminal.

-This will create a Docker container containing all the micro-services, and all features are available locally.
+4. The website will now be available at localhost:3000

+All services are now available, as the database Docker image is launched with the back end.

+On the server this is done automatically using docker-compose.